Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 # Dmath — Scientific Mathematics Library

+## Science is like ѕех, sure it will give some practical results but that's not why we do it – Richard Feynman

 Dmath is a  C++ mathematics library for scientific use that provides different types und functions for calculations in the fields of:
  - Linear and Multilinear algebra
  - Numeric functional calculus